 1/2 tablespoon vegetable oil

 Cook extra.
 Leftovers make great cold steak sandwiches, but I love to toss thin cold slices on top of a fresh green salad with leftover grilled asparagus, zucchini, and peppers (at right).
 Top it with croutons and blue cheese dressing.

-1) Start a 2-zone fire and get the hot zone as hot as possible.
+2) Start a 2-zone fire and get the hot zone as hot as possible.
+Flank steak is best over charcoal or the sear burner of a gas grill.
 If you are using charcoal, here's a trick: Raise the coals so they are about 2" below the cooking grate.
-On a Weber Kettle, put a couple of bricks under the charcoal grate.
-We want high heat so we can take the surface to dark brown, almost but not quite charred.
+On a Weber Kettle, put a couple of bricks under the charcoal grate as shown here.
+We want high heat so we can take the surface to dark brown and crusty, almost but not quite charred.

-5) Put the thick half on first, about 2 minutes ahead of the thin half.
+4) Lightly coat the meat with oil to help darken the surface and keep it from sticking.
+Put the thick half on first, about 2 minutes ahead of the thin half.
 Leave the lid off.
 Cook about 4 minutes on the first side or until it gets dark brown and from the side you can see the color has changed about 1/4" up the side.
 Cook on the other side about 3 minutes.
+The exact time will depend on your grill.
 I like mine rare to medium rare, at about 125°F, which is where it is when the juices start to come through the surface.
 Use an instant read meat thermometer to be sure you get it right.
 Wear an oven mit and push it most of the way through and slowly back it out and read the lowest temp.
 The second side may not be as dark as the first side, but that's OK.

-7) Serve the meat in a fan.
+6) Serve the meat laid out in a fan.
 I usually serve it nekkid, but occasionally I spoon a small amount of chimichurri sauce over the top.
 Not too much, it is strong, and we don't want to cover that great steak taste.